 You don’t have to write with the skill of Jane Austen or J.K.
 Rowling to create the Big Idea Book and generate interest in your topic.
 You don’t need to start with a high-traffic blog, notoriety, or high honors.
-Every successful author and great business- person-turned-writer either learned their craft from other professionals or hired one to write with them.
-They weren’t born knowing how to write.
+Every successful author and great business-person-turned-writer either learned their craft from other professionals or hired one to write with them.
+They weren’t born knowing how to write a complex story.
 They had to learn how to sell themselves, their products, their ideas, or their cause.

 You can learn what it takes to craft a well-written book.